tuchk4/forgekit/README.md

 * *onMouseLeave* - 	Fires after the mouse leaves the Component.
 * *inverse* - If true, the neutral colors are inverted.
 Useful to put a button over a dark background.

 A lot of more.
 And it is not possible to use only *icon* feature.
-All features will be included to application build.
+All features implementations will be included to application build.

+Forgekit allows to import only used features.

 ```js
 import forgekit from 'forgekit';